Skip to content

 Room Server

-Room Server devices use the same Python bridge as Companion β€” when present they're auto-detected on connection.
-There's no Room Server option in the device-type selector; pick Companion and the bridge will identify the device correctly.
+Room Server devices use the same Companion path β€” when present they're auto-detected on connection.
+There's no Room Server option in the device-type selector; pick Companion and the device will be identified correctly.

 Requirements